qwertie/GraphingCalculator/Readme.md

 ![Screenshot](Screenshots/TieFighter.png)

-**Pseudo-3D**: Although there's no 3D renderer, you can make "heat maps" with contour lines instead:
+**Pseudo-3D**: Although there's no 3D renderer, you can make "heat maps" with contour lines instead.
+Contour lines are drawn along routes where the output stays constant:

 ![Screenshot](Screenshots/ContourLines.png)

 **Single result**: If you just want to do a single calculation, there's no need to mention `x` or `y`.
 You can also do multiple calculations separated by semicolons, e.g. `2+2; 3*3; 4^4`.
-Just make sure you take the mouse off the graph so that it doesn't interfere with the result.

 ![Screenshot](Screenshots/ImmediateMode.png)